-The recent introduction of microprocessors with large internal caches and high-performance external memory interfaces make it practical to design high-performance imaging systems with balanced computational and memory bandwidths.
-Sgro et al [19] presents a framework that allows a developer to choose a microprocessor system that offers the performance and scalability often required by a real-time vision application.
-Using the component inspection application as an example, they demonstrate that coprocessor-based solutions with local memory architects allow throughput to scale linearly as the number of processors increase.
-For demanding vision applications especially those require future expansion, the most practical solution remains a co-processor board that is more scalable, has higher throughput, and ultimately is cheaper that the native solution.
+The recent introduction of microprocessors with large internal caches and high-performance external memory interfaces makes it practical to design high-performance imaging systems with balanced computational and memory bandwidths.
+A framework that allows a developer to choose a microprocessor system that offers the performance and scalability often required by a real-time vision application is presented in [19].
+Using the component inspection application as an example, they demonstrate that coprocessor-based solutions, with local memory architects, allow throughput to scale linearly as the number of processors increase.
+For demanding vision applications, especially those that require future expansion, the most practical solution remains a coprocessor board that is more scalable, has higher throughput, and, ultimately, is cheaper than the native solution.

-Finally, one other potential impact is the influx of low-cost USB and Firewire cameras into the lucrative consumer market that drives the development of the USB [20] and IEEE 1394 [21] (commonly known as Firewire) communication standards.
-The USB standard was designed to replace typical parallel and serial I/O ports (such as RS232) and has widely accepted by the PC industry.
-Future USB 2.0 is expected to have a speed over 120-240 Mbps.
+Finally, one other potential impact is the influx of low-cost universal serial bus (USB) and Firewire cameras into the lucrative consumer market that drives the development of the USB [20] and IEEE 1394 [21] (commonly known as Firewire) communication standards.
+The USB standard was designed to replace typical parallel and serial I/O ports (such as RS232) and has been widely accepted by the PC industry.
+USB 2.0 is expected to have a speed over 120-240 MB/s.
 The IEEE 1394 standard was designed as a high-speed bus with digital video as its target application.
-The bus currently runs at speeds up to 400 Mbps and expects to exceed 1600 Mbps in the near future.
+The bus currently runs at speeds up to 400 MB/s and expects to exceed 1600 MB/s in the near future.